 We can certainly feel it.
 When someone is freely sharing, we open up.
 When someone is trying to teach us a lesson, we recoil.

-As we transition from one who ‘wants to teach someone’ to one whose teaching is simply a natural, genuine sharing of insights and struggles on their journey, we feel a natural clicking into the right place.
+As we transition from one who ‘wants to teach someone’ to one whose teaching is a natural, genuine sharing of insights and struggles, we feel a natural clicking into the right place.
 And we’re where we need to be.

 Student of Meditation